YanXiong-UCAS/YanXiong-UCAS.github.io/README.md

    - An **intelligent sensitivity analysis framework** based on **Machine Learning** and intelligent batch processing system for space telescope thermal analysis was proposed, which improves the efficiency up to **10 times** compared to the traditional variance-based method;
    - Intelligent thermal control strategy based on **Deep Reinforcement Learning** for space telescope was proposed; Comparing and analysing the traditional methods, the proposed method has a **higher accuracy** of thermal control, and **small overshoot** with **stable control effect**, and published **a paper published by AIAA**.

-4. **Thermal Design and Test Verication of FY3 Solar X-Ray and Extreme Ultraviolet Imager**
+4. **Thermal Design and Test Verification of FY3 Solar X-Ray and Extreme Ultraviolet Imager**

    National Key R&D Program of China